anjolagithub/request-payment-api/README.md

 ### Prerequisites

-Ensure the following are installed on your system:
+Make sure you have the following installed:
 - [Node.js](https://nodejs.org/) (v16 or later)
 - [NPM](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/)
 - A Sepolia testnet wallet with:
   - A private key (for the payee).
-  - Access to Sepolia ETH and relevant ERC-20 tokens.
+  - Access to Sepolia ETH and the relevant ERC-20 tokens.

 ### Clone the Repository